deriveitCreator/deriveit/README.md

 ## Updates

 Versioning is done using "npm version [new-version] --git-tag-version false"

+<b>update 12.2:</b>
+- All article contents are now stored at `infoStore/contents`.
+- Made minor changes to blackboard in design 1.

 <b>update 12.0 - 12.1:</b>
 - Added `not-found.tsx` to `/topic`, `/subTopic` and `/article` to handle 404 errors.